tloehr/rlgagent/README.md

 <repeat_count>:[on|off],<period_in_ms>;[on|off],<period_in_ms>
 ```

 The agent abstracts devices from their GPIO counterparts on the Raspi.
-The DEVICE-to-GPIO assignment is stored in the config.txt and can be changed, if You use a different connection approach as to use our PCB.
+The DEVICE-to-GPIO assignment is stored in the config.txt and can be changed, if You don't use our [PCB](https://easyeda.com/tloehr/rlg-mainboard-v11_copy).

 The following devices are recognized:
 - buzzer